Ibrahim4594/Python-uv/README.md

-uv
-uv image image image Actions status Discord

-An extremely fast Python package and project manager, written in Rust.

-Shows a bar chart with benchmark results.

-Installing Trio's dependencies with a warm cache.

 Highlights
 🚀 A single tool to replace pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more.
 ⚡️ 10-100x faster than pip.